VGD3626/errant-for-gujarati/README.md

-# ERRANT for Gujarati (Adapted from ERRANT v3.0.0)
+# ERRANT for Gujarati

 This repository provides an adaptation of the [ERRANT](https://github.com/chrisjbryant/errant) (ERRor ANnotation Toolkit) framework for **Gujarati grammatical error correction (GEC)**.
 It supports automatic extraction and classification of edits between original and corrected Gujarati sentences.

-This adaptation is part of **Smruti: Grammatical Error Correction for Gujarati using LLMs with Non-Parametric Memory**.
+This work is part of **Smruti: Grammatical Error Correction for Gujarati using LLMs with Non-Parametric Memory**.

 ---